-- a) The existing ET braking curve must not be locked (the first OT-ET must be signal controlled).
+- a) The existing ET braking curve must not be locked (the first OT-ET must be signal controlled). - b) The repeater warning board must also be controlled by a signal, in order to be classified as being either passive or active (i.e. neither deleted nor locked).

-- b) The repeater warning board must also be controlled by a signal, in order to be classified as being either passive or active (i.e. neither deleted nor locked).
+An ET controlling signal without a preceding OT-ET is not counted as an OT-ET repeater.

 - c) The target speeds do not have to match.

 - d) Signal numbers must not be used in association with OT-ET.

 - e) The categories must partially match, as follows:

 - ETRF can be repeated by ETRF and ETRH,

 - ETGF can be repeated by ETGF and ETGH,

 - ETRH can be repeated by a new ETRH,

 - ETGH can be repeated by a new ETGH.